Get involved: send your pictures and news by texting Hillingdon Times to 80360, or email us

 Day Three Excursions

-The extensive programme on Day Three of your holiday will involve an early start and a late finish as we head to Leipzig.
+The extensive programme on Day Three of your holiday will involve an early start and a late finish.

 Access at sites visited